lucianpls/mod_retile/README.md

   - Size Offset FileName

 **MimeType**
-  - Output mime type, defaults to input format
+  - Output mime type, defaults to input format.  image/jpeg or image/png.
+If specified, forces the output type.

 **ETagSeed**
   - A base32 64bit number, to be used as a seed for ETag generation